adshares/adshares-docs/protocol/definitions/def_objects.rst

 Site
 ^^^^
 A digital medium owned by a :ref:`Publisher <protocol-definitions-publisher>` where a :ref:`Creative <protocol-definitions-creative>` can be placed.
-Each :ref:`Site <protocol-definitions-site>` is expected to be classified by one or more :ref:`Site Tagging Platforms <protocol-definitions-stp>`.
+Each :ref:`Site <protocol-definitions-site>` is expected to be classified by one or more :ref:`Site Tagging Providers <protocol-definitions-stp>`.

 Currently, :ref:`Sites <protocol-definitions-site>` featuring the following two media types are supported: